Skip to main content

 The 13 Providers

-All routing happens behind a single endpoint: api.routor.ai/v1.
+All routing happens behind a single endpoint: api.routor.io/v1.
 You never call providers directly.

 Vision - Where Routor Is Going